AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

         -   30 days
         -   90 days
         -   180 days
-        **Note:** You do not need to activate Log Service to archive audit logs that are generated by SDDP.
+        **Note:** You do not need to activate Log Service to archive audit logs that are generated by DSC.

-6. Click **OK**.
+6. Click **Ok**.

-    After the authorization is completed, SDDP scans authorized OSS buckets for sensitive data.
-When SDDP accesses an OSS bucket for the first time, SDDP automatically scans all the data in the OSS bucket, and you are charged for the full scan.
-For more information, see [How long does it take to scan data in my data asset after I authorize SDDP to access the data asset?](/intl.en-US/FAQ/Sensitive data scan and detection.md).
+    After the authorization is complete, DSC scans authorized OSS buckets for sensitive data.
+When DSC accesses an OSS bucket for the first time, DSC automatically scans all the data in the OSS bucket, and you are charged for the full scan.
+For more information, see the "How long does it take to scan data in my data asset after I authorize SDDP to access the data asset?" section of the [Sensitive data scan and detection](/intl.en-US/FAQ/Sensitive data scan and detection.md) topic.

     In the list of authorized data assets, you can modify the authorization configuration for a data asset or cancel the authorization for a data asset.
-After you cancel the authorization, SDDP no longer scans the OSS bucket.
+After you cancel the authorization for an OSS bucket, DSC no longer scans the OSS bucket.

-    **Note:** SDDP scans only authorized OSS buckets and analyzes risks of sensitive data detected in these OSS buckets.
+    **Note:** DSC scans only authorized OSS buckets and analyzes risks of sensitive data detected in these OSS buckets.

-## Authorize SDDP to access ApsaraDB RDS databases
+## Authorize DSC to access ApsaraDB RDS databases

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.

 3. On the Cloud hosting page, click the **RDS** tab.

-4. On the **RDS** tab, click **Unauthorized**.
+4. On the **RDS** tab, click **Not authorized**.

-5. Find the data assets that you want to authorize SDDP to access and enter the username and password that are used to access each data asset in the **Username** and **Password** fields.
+5. Find the data assets that you want to authorize DSC to access and enter the username and password that are used to access each data asset in the **Username** and **Password** fields.

-    You can also click **Batch password import** to import logon information for multiple data assets at a time.
-For more information, see [Import usernames and passwords for multiple data assets at a time](/intl.en-US/User Guide/Grant access to data assets.md).
+    You can also click **Batch password import** to import the logon information for multiple data assets at a time.
+For more information, see [Import logon information for multiple data assets at a time](/intl.en-US/User Guide/Grant access to data assets.md).

-    **Note:** Incorrect usernames or passwords cause an authorization failure.
-Make sure that you enter correct usernames and passwords.
+    **Note:** Invalid usernames or passwords cause an authorization failure.
+Make sure that you enter valid usernames and passwords.

-6. Select the data assets that you want to authorize SDDP to access and click **Batch operation**.
+6. Select the data assets that you want to authorize DSC to access and click **Batch operation**.

-    You can also click **Authorization** in the Actions column for a single data asset to authorize SDDP to access the data asset.
+    You can also click **One-click authorization** in the Actions column for a single data asset to authorize DSC to access the data asset.

-7. In the Batch processing for selected assets dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for SDDP and set the remaining parameters as required.
+7. In the Batch operation dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for DSC and set the remaining parameters as required.

     Set the following switches and parameters:

-    -   **Identify permissions**: specifies whether to grant SDDP the sensitive data detection permission on the selected data assets.
+    -   **Identify permissions**: specifies whether to grant DSC the sensitive data detection permissions on the selected data assets.
-    -   **Audit permissions**: specifies whether to grant SDDP the audit permission on the selected data assets.
+    -   **Audit permissions**: specifies whether to grant DSC the audit permissions on the selected data assets.

         SDDP allows you to collect audit logs that cover the generation, update, and use of your data assets.
 The log information includes the audit rule that is hit for a data asset, the type of the data asset, the type of the operation that hits the audit rule, and the operator account.

         **Note:** After you enable the audit log feature for an ApsaraDB RDS database, SQL Explorer is automatically enabled, and you are charged for using SQL Explorer.You are charged an hourly fee of USD 0.0018 per GB for using SQL Explorer of the non-trial edition.
-The fee is listed in the bill of your ApsaraDB RDS service.
+The fee is listed in your bill of ApsaraDB RDS.
 For more information about how to view the fee, see [View the spending details of an ApsaraDB for RDS instance](/intl.en-US/Purchase Guide/View the spending details of an ApsaraDB for RDS instance.md).
-For more information about SQL Explorer, see [SQL Explorer](/intl.en-US/RDS MySQL Database/Audit/SQL Explorer.md).
+For more information about SQL Explorer, see [Use the SQL Explorer feature on an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Audit/Use the SQL Explorer feature on an ApsaraDB RDS for MySQL instance.md).

-    -   **Desensitization permissions**: specifies whether to grant SDDP the sensitive data de-identification permission on the selected data assets.
+    -   **Desensitization permissions**: specifies whether to grant DSC the sensitive data de-identification permissions on the selected data assets.
-    -   **Sensitive data sampling**: the number of samples that SDDP collects from the selected data assets.
-SDDP collects samples when it detects sensitive data in the data assets.
+    -   **Display number of sampling**: the number of samples that DSC collects from the selected data assets.
+DSC collects samples when it detects sensitive data in the data assets.
 You can use the sensitive data samples to further analyze the sensitive data.
 Valid values:
         -   0
         -   5
         -   10